Life and Times with CRM and IT

 - Delete everything in this folder.

-Note: you need to grant yourself access to the folders. - Reboot and try Outlook and/or Teams with that account.
+- Reboot and try Outlook and/or Teams with that account.

 Solution 3: